AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

 After becoming familiar with all state usages, you can also use ``StringState`` as an alternative to ``SingletonState<ClassType>``.

-Testing Smart Contracts
+Testing smart contracts
 -----------------------

 This tutorial will demonstrate how to test the GreeterContract for reference.

-AElf Contract TestKit is a testing framework designed specifically for testing AElf smart contracts.
+``AElf.ContractTestKit`` is a testing framework designed specifically for testing aelf smart contracts.
 With this framework, you can simulate the execution of a transaction by constructing a stub of a smart contract and utilize the methods provided by the Stub instance (corresponding to the contract's Action methods) for executing transactions and queries (corresponding to the Views methods of the contract) to obtain transaction execution results in the test case.